 In recent years, Sinfonia and Camerata have earned sweepstakes ratings at UIL Concert and Sight Reading Contest.
 Sinfonia has performed in an annual side-by-side concert with the Dallas Symphony for the DISD Music Memory Competition at the Meyerson Symphony Center, and in the 2018 Fort Worth Festival of Orchestras at Bass Performance Hall.
 Individual orchestra members have participated in Dallas Symphony’s Young Strings organization, Greater Dallas Youth Orchestra, GDYO Philharmonic, GDYO Sinfonietta, GDYO Dallas String Ensemble, TMEA All State Symphony Orchestra, TMEA All State Philharmonic Orchestra, and TMEA All State String Orchestra, TMEA Region 20 Honors Orchestra (including principal players in all string sections), TMEA Region 20 Symphonic Orchestra; as well as summer festivals at Brevard, Carnegie Hall (NYO and NYO-2), Eastern Music Festival, Meadowmount, and Sewanee, among others.

-Sinfonia and Camerata will be performing together at Carnegie Hall’s Premier Performance Invitational on March 9, 2020.
-This season’s repertoire includes the following works:
+Sinfonia and Camerata performed together at Carnegie Hall’s Premier Performance Invitational on March 9, 2020.
+This season’s repertoire included the following works:

 · Beethoven, Symphony no. 6 (complete)

 · Grieg, In the Hall of the Mountain King